Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.md

     thereby escaping the capability-based limits.
 For this reason, `onNewGlobalObject` is only available to privileged code.

+<code>onIonCompilation(<i>graph</i>)</code>
+:   A new IonMonkey compilation result is attached to a script instance of
+    the Debuggee, the <i>graph</i> contains the internal intermediate representations of the compiler.

+    The value <i>graph</i> is an object composed of the following properties:

+    `json`
+    :   String containing a JSON of the intermediate representation used by the compiler.
+This JSON string content is composed of 2 intermediate representation of the graph, a `mir` (Middle-level IR), and a `lir` (Low-level IR).

+        Both have a property `blocks`, which is an array of basic blocks in [SSA form][ssa-form] which are used to construct the control flow graph.
+All elements of these arrays are objects which have a `number`, and an `instructions` properties.

+        The MIR blocks have additional properties such as the `predecessors` and `successors` of each block, which can be used to reconstruct the control flow graph, with the `number` properties of the blocks.

+        The `instructions` properties are array of objects which have an `id` and an `opcode`.
+The `id` corresponds to the [SSA form][ssa-form] identifier (number) of each instruction, and the `opcode` is a string which represents the instruction.

+        This JSON string contains even more detailed internal information which remains undocummented, as it is potentially subject to frequent modifications.

+    `scripts`
+    :   Array of [`Debugger.Script`][script] instances.
+For a block at `mir.blocks[i]` or `lir.blocks[i]` in the JSON, `scripts[i]` is the [`Debugger.Script`][script] containing that block's code.

+    This method's return value is ignored.

 ## Function Properties of the Debugger Prototype Object